yegor256/blog/static/junior-objects.md

 May 10, 2020:
 The draft is ready!
 218 pages.
-I will now send it to reviewers (I have 127 applicants) and see what they say.
-I'm planning to publish it before the end of May.
+I will now send it to 114 reviewers (ou of 127 applicants) and see what they say.
+I'm planning to publish it before the end of June.

 May 12, 2019:
 I announced an invitation to help me review the book.
 If you are